Dangerous Medical Devices and Drugs

-The US Food and Drug Administration (FDA) has established rigorous standards for manufacturers of medical products.
-Unfortunately, some dangerous drugs and medical devices still make their way to patients, causing catastrophic injuries, financial hardship, pain and suffering, and many other losses.
+Although the US Food and Drug Administration (FDA) has established standards for manufacturers of medical products, dangerous drugs and medical devices still make their way to patients, sometimes causing catastrophic injuries, financial hardship, pain and suffering, and many other losses.

-Our dangerous drugs and medical device attorneys at Blasingame, Burch, Garrard & Ashley, P.C. are committed to assisting victims whose lives are turned upside down by injury-causing products.
-Please contact our Athens, GA office at (706) 354-4000 for more information about your legal options, and read on for some helpful information regarding the most commonly asked questions in products liability cases.
+Our dangerous drugs and medical device attorneys at Blasingame, Burch, Garrard & Ashley, P.C. are committed to assisting victims in Georgia and across the U.S. whose lives are turned upside down by defective medical products.
+Please contact our office at (706) 354-4000 for more information about your legal options, and read on for some helpful information regarding the most commonly asked questions in medical products liability cases.

-What are the Laws on Dangerous Drugs and Medical Devices in Georgia?
+What are the Laws on Dangerous Drugs and Medical Devices?

 Medications and medical devices have the potential to heal injuries, prolong life, prevent illness, assist with surgery, and offer a wide range of benefits.
-However, when those products are dangerous or malfunction, they can cause serious injuries to a patient.
-It is true that the FDA strictly regulates medications and devices used in the healthcare setting, but certain products may still contain different types of dangers.
+However, when products are dangerous, defective or malfunction, they can cause serious injuries to a patient.

-Georgia has enacted a law regarding products liability, and dangerous drugs and medical devices fall under these provisions.
-Unlike other types of personal injury claims that are based on negligence, these cases proceed under the theory of strict liability.
-You do not need to show fault by the manufacturer, but must prove four elements:
+Most states have enacted laws that address products liability and dangerous drugs, and medical devices generally fall under these provisions.
+Unlike other types of personal injury claims that are based on negligence, a product liability case may also proceed under the theory of “strict liability.”
+Because strict liability is not based on showing fault by the manufacturer, it is generally necessary to prove the following four elements:

-- The dangerous drug or medical device was defective in some way;
+- The dangerous drug or medical device is defective in some way

-- The product was in the same condition when it reached you, as compared to when it left the control of the manufacturer; and,
+- The product was in the same condition when it reached you, as compared to when it left the control of the manufacturer

 How May Drugs and Medical Devices Become Dangerous?